dashpay/docs-platform/docs/reference/data-contracts.md

 > 🚧 Compound Indices
 >
 > When defining an index with multiple properties (i.e a compound index), the order in which the properties are listed is important.
 Refer to the [mongoDB documentation](https://docs.mongodb.com/manual/core/index-compound/#prefixes) for details regarding the significance of the order as it relates to querying capabilities.
-Dash uses [GroveDB](https://github.com/dashevo/grovedb) which works similarly but does requiring listing all the index's fields in query order by statements.
+Dash uses [GroveDB](https://github.com/dashevo/grovedb), which works similarly but does require listing all the index's fields in query order by statements.

 ```json
 "indices": [